 -

-Language barrier – contracts are often only drawn up in Dutch.
+Language barrier – contracts are often drawn up only in Dutch.

 -

-When can the landlord withhold the deposit?
+When may the landlord withhold the deposit?

 -